tinted-theming/base24/styling.md

 ### Alert elements

-These colours indicate errors, alerts, and anything urgent.
+These colors indicate errors, alerts, and anything urgent.

 Text editors use base08 as text foreground for errors.
 Ensure that it is legible against the normal background (base00).